TensorFlow vs Hugging Face

 Can I switch from TensorFlow to Hugging Face?

-Most ML Frameworks allow migration, though the transition effort varies.
+Most ML Framework allow migration, though the transition effort varies.
 Before switching, audit your existing workflows, custom configurations, and team familiarity with the current tool.
 The main friction points are usually rewriting prompts or configurations, retraining team members, and updating CI/CD integrations.
 Plan for a 1-2 week transition period where you run both tools in parallel.
-Many teams find that maintaining familiarity with both tools is valuable, since the ML Frameworks landscape evolves quickly and having flexibility prevents vendor lock-in.
+Many teams find that maintaining familiarity with both tools is valuable, since the ML Framework landscape evolves quickly and having flexibility prevents vendor lock-in.

 Which is more popular, TensorFlow or Hugging Face?